-The Chief Constable, via his Assistant Chief Constable holds monthly Performance Boards, which report into his Executive Board, at which the Chief Constable reviews performance of the Force against the annual Strategic Plan.
-Gold Groups are set up and managed in response to particular areas of vulnerability or to manage particular areas of performance as necessary, for example in response to a critical incident.
+The Assistant Chief Constable chairs monthly Performance Boards, which report into the Force Executive Board, at which the Chief Constable reviews performance of the Force against plans.
+Gold Groups are set up to manage particular areas of vulnerability or performance as necessary, for example in response to a critical incident.

-A Joint Audit Committee (JAC) operates in accordance with Chartered Institute of Public Finance and Accountancy (CIPFA) guidance and the Home Office Financial Management Code of Practice.
+A Joint Audit Committee (JAC) operates in accordance with Chartered Institute of Public Finance and Accountancy (CIPFA) guidance and the Home Office Financial

+Management Code of Practice.
 The JAC's main role is to provide assurance to the PCC and Chief Constable that the corporate internal control and governance framework, including risk management, is operating effectively.
 It does this by providing an annual report to the PCC and Chief Constable.
-The JAC meets in public and reports and minutes are placed on the PCC's website.
+The JAC meets in public, with reports and minutes placed on the PCC's website.

 Effective counter-fraud and anti-corruption arrangements are in place and are monitored, in the main, by the Professional Standards Department.
 The Anti-Fraud, Bribery and Corruption Policy is updated regularly and is considered and endorsed by the JAC before formal publication.
-However an incident during this financial year highlighted the need to review and strengthen these controls following an issue of suspected fraud, which continues to be investigated.
-These controls have now been amended following the learning from this incident